 According to American researcher and psychologist William Sheldon, people can be broadly divided into three different body types – ectomorphs, mesomorphs, and endomorphs (18).
+This system of classification isn’t used in modern science or medicine, but it was originally designed by Sheldon as a rough way of categorizing people by “body type.”
 Endomorphs are typically larger and have more body fat than the other two types.
 They also tend to find it harder to lose weight and may be more insulin resistant.
-One tell-tale sign of an endomorph body type is a large waist circumference.
-If you’re an endomorph who wants to lose weight, you may be wondering if intermittent fasting (IF) is a good option for you.
-In this article, we’ll take a look at how IF works for endomorphs and whether it can help you reach your weight loss and health goals.
+One tell-tale sign of a so-called endomorph body type is a large waist circumference.
+If you consider yourself an endomorph who wants to lose weight, you may be wondering if intermittent fasting (IF) is a good option for you.
+In this article, we’ll take a look at how IF works for so-called endomorphs and whether it can help you reach your weight loss and health goals.

 What Is Intermittent Fasting?